JThyroff/miraklconnector/README.md

 ## Getting started

-1. Install Mirakl sdk as described in Mirakl Faq and adjust the path to autoload.php.
+1. Install Mirakl sdk as described in Mirakl Faq.
+(Copy the sdk zip archive to "/miraklconnector/var/zip/".)

 2. Generate the Mirakl Api Credentials.
 Copy [template.apikey.json](template.apikey.json), rename it to apikey.json and add your credentials.

 3. Copy [template.invoicefooter.json](template.invoicefooter.json), rename it to invoicefooter.json and fill in your shop address.

+4. Adjust database credentials in [service.yml](config/services.yml) and in [MiraklDatabase.php](src/Mirakl/MiraklDatabase.php).

-4. Run Composer install to resolve dependencies.
+5. Run Composer install to resolve dependencies.

-5. Install module in Prestashop Back Office.
+6. Install module in Prestashop Back Office.